 3. Will you support dedicated, paid training each year for education support professionals to get the training they need that is specific to their work and students' needs? ⊠ Yes □ No Taxes/revenue 4.
-Would you commit to raising revenue to ensure the wealthiest corporations and richest households pay what they truly owe in taxes so every student, no matter what they look like or where they live, can attend a fully funded public school that prepares them to pursue their dreams? ☐ Yes ☐ No 5.
+Would you commit to raising revenue to ensure the wealthiest corporations and richest households pay what they truly owe in taxes so every student, no matter what they look like or where they live, can attend a fully funded public school that prepares them to pursue their dreams? ⊠ Yes □ No 5.
 Education Minnesota believes in restoring fairness to the state tax code by raising revenue from the very wealthiest corporations and richest households and reducing the reliance on local levies to fund schools.
 Considering your own experience and expertise, are there other progressive, equitable ways to raise state revenue that you would recommend the union consider supporting?
-Right now, with a record state surplus, there is no need to raise revenue.
-Instead, we need to allocate the revenue appropriately to fund education.
+I believe that our schools need a reliable and predictable source of revenue.
+Teachers getting pink-slipped in April because the school does not know what the Legislature will be doing is not good for anyone.
+We need to bring the funding levels back to 2003 levels and index it to inflation.
 Higher education 6.
 Do you support increasing the state's direct investment in public higher education to significantly reduce institutions' reliance on tuition? ⊠ Yes □ No 7.
 Will you support investments in capital bonding projects that preserve buildings, remodel classrooms and keep our technology assets current? ⊠ Yes □ No 8.
 What would you do, as a state legislator, to help with education debt?
-The state should take a larger role in providing scholarship and loan forgiveness to help Minnesotans enter (and remain in) needed professions and serving in needed areas.
+Have Congress completely fund their portion of the cross subsidy.
+Have Congress completely fund their portion of the cross subsidy.
 9. Some college campuses have no counselors, while others have a ratio of 1:11,000 students.
-Will you support each Minnesota State campus having at least one counselor so students have access to mental health and academic support services? ⊠ Yes □ No
+Will you support each Minnesota State campus having at least one counselor so students have access to mental health and academic support services?